effectivehomeoffice/effectivehomeoffice.com/README.md

 <img src="images/yeti.png" align="right" width="150">

-As working from home has a higher natural communication barrier, invest in good hardware to improve the remote communication experience.
+Working from home has a higher natural communication barrier.
+Invest in good hardware to improve the overall remote communication experience.
 Audio is more important than video.

 Buy a podcaster microphone, as it has directed antenna and noise-cancelling capabilities.